wp-plugins/wp-mollom/README.txt

 == Configuration ==
 After you have set the public/private key combination, Mollom will automatically protect your blog.
-The plugin takes care of everything so you don't have to worry about moderation, false positives,... and you can focus on what's really
+The plugin takes care of everything.
+You don't have to worry about moderation, false positives,... and you can focus on what's really
 important: creating great content and interact with your visitors in a proper fashion.

 Extra options in the configuration panel: